senchalabs/connect/docs/api.md

 ## Middleware Usage

-Below is an example which shows usage of the _log_ filter bundled with `Connect`, as well as the _static_ provider.
+Below is an example which shows usage of the _log_ filter bundled with Connect, as well as the _static_ provider.

-The keys _filter_ and _provider_ are used only as short-cuts to bundled middleware, to utilize a custom module we can assign a module's exports to the `module` key.
+The keys `filter` and `provider` are used only as short-cuts to bundled middleware, to utilize a custom module we can assign a module's exports to the `module` key.

     module.exports = require('./lib/connect').createServer([
         { filter: 'log' },